Dieg0DH/Calculator/README.md

 ```

 This launches the Electron app.
 You can also open public/calculator.html directly in a browser for the web version.
-Build Desktop App (Production), or just download the .exe bellow:
+Build Desktop App (Production)

 ```Bash

 npm run dist
 ```

 The packaged executables (Windows .exe) will be generated in the dist/ folder.
+Or just download the (.exe) bellow:

 ## 📥 Download